jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

   preserves exactness and fast `contains_prefix` checks.
 - Compression beyond depth 4 dramatically reduces node count on path-heavy datasets (URLs, file paths).

+Merges preserve correctness but can materialize compressed edges even inside those first four depths whenever the destination trie lacks a matching child for the incoming byte.
+The lookup, update, and merge routines all handle that mixed structure, so the invariant is “enforced along inserts, best-effort after merges.”
+A normalization pass can restore canonical unit-byte nodes if a caller needs that shape guarantee.

 ### 2. Deterministic hashing via XXH3 (and sampler hygiene)
 DESIGN.md left hashing “implementation-specific.”
 We chose XXH3 (128-bit) for: